 Switzerland: Data processing is carried out in accordance with the data protection principles set out in article 4 of the FADP.

 You can also register for webinars via the Hubspot tool to get to know our products better.
 We store the data you provide so that we can contact you if necessary, e.g. if it becomes necessary to cancel the event.
 We base our data processing on your consent according to Art.
 6 para.
 1 a GDPR.
 This consent can also be revoked for the future.
 To do so, contact us via a channel described in the contact section above.
 The data processing is carried out in accordance with the data protection principles pursuant to Art.
 4 FADP.

 Gated content is about sharing knowledge that is valuable to the user in exchange for contact information of the user that is valuable to us.
 In Yokoy’s case, this could be, for example, events on topics such as digitalization, artificial intelligence or data protection.

 4.1 Purpose of the processing

 4.2 Legal basis

-We base our data processing on your consent pursuant to article 6 I a GDPR.
+We base our data processing on your consent pursuant to article 6 para.
+1 a GDPR.
 This consent can also be revoked for the future in accordance with Art.
-7 III GDPR.
-Contact us for this purpose in accordance with point A. The data processing is carried out in compliance with the data protection principles in accordance with Art.
-6 FADP.
+7 para.
+3 GDPR.
+Contact us by any channel in the contact section above.
+The data processing is carried out in compliance with the data protection principles in Art.
+4 FADP.